-- Ease of Handling the Entire Payroll Process: prepare checks, arrange for the deposits and make sure the clients' payroll taxes are paid on a timely basis and their quarterly and annual returns are correctly prepared and filed
+- Ease of Handling the Entire Payroll Process: prepare checks, arrange for the deposits and make sure clients payroll taxes are paid on a timely basis and their quarterly and annual returns are correctly prepared and filed

 Capitalize or Risk the Consequences

 According to Accounting Today in their article Case Studies: Payroll in 2018 by Ranica Arrowsmith, "Offering payroll as part of a firm's services is often the perfect value-add that small-business clients are looking for.
 A necessary part of running a business, the complexities of paying employees are not what small business owners can or want to spend their time navigating.
 So, ease of use and good customer support are the pillars that hold up a successful payroll product."

 Percentage of Accounting Firms Offering or Adding Payroll Services

 - Small Firms: 56% offer and 10% are planning to

 - Medium Firms: 65% offer and 13% are planning to

 - Large Firms: 69% offer and 6% are planning to

 According to a recent employer survey and white paper by Javelin Strategy & Research, 82% of U.S. workers – crossing all age, income and other demographic categories – are paid by direct deposit via ACH payroll processing, up from 74% five years earlier.
 Awareness is also strong, with 79% of employees who do not use direct deposit via ACH reporting familiarity with the service.